chanzuckerberg/single-cell/rfcs/0004-conscious-uncoupling/text.md

+# Consciously Uncoupling cellxgene's Backends

 We want to allow the desktop and hosted cellxgene products to evolve independently.
 They address pretty different use cases, so we can move faster by not requiring them to provide the same features or having overlapping implementations.

 The main difference between the two products is requirements around the backends.
-We have one backend that runs locally and one that runs on AWS.
+We have one backend that runs locally and one that runs on CZI's AWS infrastructure.
 These are the differences in requirements between the two:

 | Behavior | localhost | AWS |
 | ------ | ------ | --- |